-• Per 802.1AC, the MAC service is connectionless

-- In general, the MAC Service provider can perform any or all of the following actions: Discard objects, Change the order of the objects - The MAC Service exhibits a negligible rate of the following: Object duplication, Reordering of objects for a given priority - But "priority" is not part of the IEEE 802 Architecture - Awareness of the characteristics of the MAC Service provided, e.g., the rate at which objects can be discarded, duplicated, or misordered, is part of the MAC Service user's a priori knowledge of the environment.
+- Per 802.1AC, the MAC service is connectionless - In general, the MAC Service provider can perform any or all of the following actions: Discard objects, Change the order of the objects - The MAC Service exhibits a negligible rate of the following: Object duplication, Reordering of objects for a given priority - 802.1Q: "The MAC Service (IEEE Std 802.1AC) permits a negligible rate of reordering of frames with a given priority for a given combination of destination address, source address, and flow hash, if present, transmitted on a given VLAN." - Note: priority, VLAN, flow hash are not included in IEEE Std 802 Architecture - Awareness of the characteristics of the MAC Service provided, e.g., the rate at which objects can be discarded, duplicated, or misordered, is part of the MAC Service user's a priori knowledge of the environment.